 The Basel Committee on Banking Supervision’s (BCBS’s) consultation paper 279, published in March 2014, presented a new standardized approach for measuring counterparty credit risk exposures (SA-CCR)for over-the-counter (OTC) derivatives, exchange-traded derivatives and long settlement derivatives, building on an earlier framework known as the non-internal model method for capitalizing counterparty credit risk exposures (NIMM), described in BCBS consultation paper 254 from June 2013.

 This most recent SA-CCR standard was developed in response to the weaknesses of the current exposure method (CEM) and standardized method (SM) in correctly representing the risk of derivative transactions.
 As a result of the changes, banks will have to make extensive changes to existing data records, calculation methods for equity capital requirements and large exposure reporting.
-European implementation of the new standard can be expected when the European Commission´s draft of the revised Capital Requirements Regulation (CRR II), published on 23 November 2016, becomes legally binding.
+European implementation of the new standard can be expected when the adopted text of the revised Capital Requirements Regulation (CRR II) becomes legally binding.

 BearingPoint offers a flexible calculation engine for determining exposures in accordance with the SA-CCR and the implementation of this solution for our clients.